charmingcharlii/Passivity/README.md

 # Passivity #

+## Contents ##

+1. Description
+2. Technologies
+3.

 ## Description ##

-An important part of securing your future retirement comfort is by generating passive income.
-Dividends are an excellent way of securing this income.
-With Passivity your
+An important part of securing ones' future retirement comfort is through the generation of passive income.
+One of the most effective ways to achieve this is through the use of dividend stocks.
+However, deciding  where to invest ones' money in order to gain the highest return of investment over time can be an exceedingly difficult affair.
+Enter Passivity.

+Passivity is a full-stack web application that makes the tracking of dividend returns quick and easy.
+After creating and logging into an account, users are given a personal portfolio page and calculator that they can use.
+Whether you want to get an idea of where to invest or you want somewhere to keepp track of dividend stocks, Passivity makes the ordeal easy and fun!

 ## Technologies ##